Abbie Stutzer, housekeeper, pet caregiver, and death doula

 In 2017, I began exploring the death care industry.
 I started as a student in mortuary school.
 I quickly discovered that my interest in dying and death was more about helping the living prepare for death rather than performing procedures to a body after death.

 In spring 2018, I enrolled in Quality of Life Care's death doula program.
 What I'm learning and have learned will allow me to fully serve people and pets before, during, and after death.
-I'm scheduled to complete this coursework by September 2018.
+I completed my coursework in November 2018.

 A lot of caregiving and death doula work is about just *being* there; helping around the home, talking to families, caring for pets.
 These simple, relationship building tasks allow me to better serve people who are caregivers and pets.
 I apply this caring philosophy to how I clean homes, too.
 Everyone, young and old, sometimes need a little help around the house.

 For people: I've provided respite care for my mother and father during my mother's parents' physical and mental declines, and deaths.
 I volunteer for a local hospice and provide respite and bedside vigil care.

 For pets: I've seen the passing of multiple family pets through the years; I've helped care for various pet illnesses and age-related issues.
 Currently, I care for two senior pets of my own (Daphne, a beagle, and Rapture, a cat), and two spry "middle-aged" pets (Cash, a beagle mix, and Stuntman Mike, a cat).
 I also volunteer at the Lawrence Humane Society and worked as a dog walker and pet sitter.
 I also cared for the body of my recently deceased senior dog.
 I had a home funeral to honor her.

 I continue to study death and dying-related topics, as well as pet care, and caregiving issues.
 I also am always looking for new volunteer opportunities, conferences, and classes to expand my knowledge.
 I will update this page with that information, my new experiences, as I have them.

 To find out more about me, how I think, and to hear "my voice," explore Gather the Leaves' blog, Reap the Harvest.